RECETOX/MSMetaEnhancer/paper/paper.md

 Authors thank to Research Infrastructure RECETOX RI (No LM2018121) financed by the Ministry of Education, Youth and Sports, and OP RDE project CETOCOEN EXCELLENCE (No CZ.02.1.01/0.0/0.0/17_043/0009632) for supportive background.
 EJP was supported from OP RDE - Project \"MSCAfellow4\@MUNI\" (No. CZ.02.2.69/0.0/0.0/20_079/0017045).
 This project was supported from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 857560.
-This publication reflects only the author’s view and the European Commission is not responsible for any use that may be made of the information it contains
+This publication reflects only the author’s view and the European Commission is not responsible for any use that may be made of the information it contains.

 # References